kaneki003/fresher-s_heist/README.md

 Freshers' MarketPlace is a user-friendly online platform that facilitates direct communication between seniors and freshers for buying and selling various items, including ED kits, bicycles, manufacturing coats, and more.

 ### Website
-The live website can be accessed here.
+The live website can be accessed here[`https://fresher-s-heist.vercel.app`].

 ### Video Demonstration
 A video demonstration of the live website can be found here.